-In a non-TANF case receiving IV-D services, the IV-D agency documents the circumstances of the recipient of services non-cooperation and the action by the recipient of services that is essential for the next step in providing IV-D services.
+In a non-TANF case receiving IV-D services, the IV-D agency documents the circumstances of the recipient's non-cooperation and an action by the recipient of services that is essential for the next step in providing IV-D services.
 Examples of refusing to cooperate are failing to keep appointments without notification, failing to provide available information, or repeatedly giving incorrect information.
-Documentation of both the circumstances of the non-cooperation and the action required of the recipient of services must be approved and documented by the county child support supervisor.
+Documentation of both the circumstances of the non-cooperation and the action required of the recipient of services must be approved and documented by the District Manager.

-A 60 day notice is required prior to closure and must include the reason for the recipient of services non-cooperation.
+A 60 day notice is required prior to closure and must\include the reason for the recipient of services non-cooperation.